Why study aerospace engineering at Bristol?

 Your undergraduate student journey.

-Average salary six months after graduation is £28,000 - that's £2,000 more than the UK average.
-In the most recent National Students Survey, 96% of our MEng students were satisfied with the quality of the course.
+Average salary 15 months after graduation is £29,000.
+In the most recent National Students Survey, 93% of our MEng students found the course intellectually stimulating.
 Find out more at Discover Uni

-Bristol is ranked top for Aerospace Engineering in the Guardian University Guide 2021.
+Bristol ranked 2nd for Aerospace Engineering in the Times University Guide 2022.

 Why you'll fall in love with our city.